99Deon/Magento2_Notes/Section 3: Digital marketing and eCommerce fundamentals/Product_Attribute_Overview.md

 ## Overview

-Product attributes are fundamental in building your product catalog, describing specific characteristics of a product.
-They can be organized into attribute sets, which are then used as templates to create products.
+**Product attributes** are fundamental in building your product catalog, describing specific characteristics of a product.
+They can be organized into **attribute sets**, which are then used as templates to create products.

 Attributes determine the type of input control used for product options and provide additional information for product pages.
 They also serve as parameters and search criteria for layered navigation, product comparison reports, and promotions.
 You can create as many attributes and attribute sets as necessary to describe the products in your catalog.
 In addition to custom attributes, system attributes like price are integrated into the main Commerce platform and cannot be modified.